 NOTE: Don’t worry about the Query.
 Just understand the procedure.
 However, If you want to learn, please refer to our SQL Server Tutorial.

-For this Connect Power BI to SQL Server demo, we are using the current local Windows credentials.
+We use the current local Windows credentials for this Connect Power BI to SQL Server demo.
 If you don’t have permission to access the Server, use another person’s Windows credentials by selecting Use alternative credentials.

 Load or Select Tables